borgmatic-collective/borgmatic/docs/how-to/monitor-your-backups.md

 Uptime Kuma allows you to see a history of monitor states and can in turn alert via Ntfy, Gotify, Matrix, Apprise, Email, and many more.

-An example configuration is shown here with all the available options,
+An example configuration is shown here with all the available options:

 ```yaml
 uptimekuma: